-PRE-PRIMARY – MS. MAGGIE’S CLASS
+PRE-PRIMARY – MS. FLORA’S CLASS

-Back To School
+Back to School

 - Tuesday: La Petite Feet Dance